imsweb/staging-algorithm-eod-public/README.md

 ```

 If the call returns a single result, then it was successful.
 If it returns more than one result, then it needs a discriminator.
 Information about the
 required discriminator is included in the list of results.
-In the Collaborative Staging example, the field `ssf25` is always used as the discriminator.
+In the followung example, the field `discriminator_1` and `discriminator_2` are used as a discriminators.
-Other staging algorithms may use different sets of discriminators that can be determined based on the result.

 ```java
 lookup = staging.lookupSchema(new EodSchemaLookup("C111", "8200"));